Documentary Film in the Public Interest Fellows Program

 Fellows receive a stipend, paid in monthly installments at the end of each month of their term.
 Travel, housing, and living expenses are not covered by the Shorenstein Center.

-Fellows are also able to select a paid Harvard Kennedy School student research assistant (eligible to work up to 10 hours per week) to help with their projects.
+Fellows are also able to select a paid Harvard Kennedy School student research assistant (eligible to work up to 10 hours per week) to help with their projects during their fellowship term.

 How to Apply